chaoss/website/Community/News/20180720_CHAOSS-at-CLSummit.md

 “Shaping Inclusive Meritocracy: What do you measure?
 What do you do?” was the title of an unconference session initiated by Sean Goggins, a CHAOSS Governing Board member.
 The session drew a good group of people who vividly engaged in conversations and exchanged ideas.

 We welcome any and all who learned about CHAOSS during this weekend to join our weekly calls and provide feedback on our metrics and software.
 The CHAOSS community aims to be useful to community managers, thus we rely on your feedback.

+Blogpost written by Georg Link with help from the CHAOSS community.